LyleMi/Saker/README.md

 dnsServer.serve_forever()
 ```

+## Todo

+APK analyze

 ## Contributing

 Contributions, issues and feature requests are welcome.

 Feel free to check [issues page](https://github.com/lylemi/saker/issues) if you want to contribute.

+## Disclaimer

+This project is for educational purposes only.
+Do not test or attack any system with this tool unless you have explicit permission to do so.

 ## Show your support